-Carpet and area rugs feel wonderful underfoot and add to the style of your bedroom, but if you suffer with significant allergies or asthma, you are better off with bare wood, tile or laminate floors.
+Carpet and area rugs feel wonderful underfoot and add to the style of your bedroom, but if you suffer from significant allergies or asthma, you are better off with bare wood, tile, or laminate floors.
 If you just can’t bear to part with your carpeting, make it a little more allergy-proof by choosing low-nap carpet, and make your bedroom a shoe-free zone.

 Check the Windows

 Heavy draperies collect dust and allergens.
 Instead, use washable, lightweight fabrics, or cover the windows with blinds or shades that can be washed or wiped down periodically.
 Freshen the air in your bedroom by opening the windows on clear, still days to release indoor pollutants like fumes from cleaning products or cigarette smoke.
 Keep the windows shut and the house fan running on windy days or times when outdoor pollen counts are high.